hongyusu/ProteinFunctionPrediction/README.md

    4. Taxonomy in NCBI
    5. BLAST score with TCDB

-## Feature representation of proteins
+## Data sources and feature representations

 1. We obtain some feature representations for proteins based on the [Master's thesis]().
 This covers features in the following categories.